 Nestled in Swinley Forest Bracknell, The Lookout Discover Centre is a hands on science experience which children of all ages will love.
 There’s loads to do, see and try which will have them learning and having fun at the same time.
 Some of the things we really love are; playing with boats and water on the indoor stream, the construction area with diggers, dumper trucks and blocks, the light and colour zone where they can see and touch a mini tornado and play a tune with laser beams!
 For more information click here.

 A great option if you’re looking to avoid the rain, and children will love the excitement of Windsor Castle.
+Don’t miss the fantastic audio tour guides included in your entrance with a settling for children.
 To read our review and find out more, click here.

 If all else fails, pop on your wellies, grab a brolly and go play in the rain.
 There are loads of amazing places to walk in Berkshire and hey, a little rain never hurt anyone <shudder>.
 Here are our favourite places to go for a family walk in Berkshire.